I have noticed that more and more people are turning to INTERMITTENT FASTING as a way to quickly SHED all the stubborn body fat.

 Then maybe it’s not worth it.
 Maybe it isn’t right for you.
 And that’s okay!

-So there you have it – A quick rundown of how in how Intermittent Fasting works with diabetes and what you should do if you try it out.
+So there you have it – A quick rundown of how Intermittent Fasting works with diabetes and what you should do if you try it out.

-There are also other ways to help fight and even reverse type 2 diabetes that may put less stress on you than fasting.
+While Intermittent fasting is one method… There are also many other EFFECTIVE ways to help FIGHT diabetes that may put less stress on you than fasting.
 I discuss a few of them on the next page